What Are The Important Factors In Marketing?

 Most dental marketing companies just focus on number 3.
 Yet sound, successful marketing occurs when all three are done in sequence.

 To give an example.
 Company A tells Dentist B that he needs to be on the first page of Google.
-This is in fact a good idea, but what often happens is that Company A throws up a template website that doesn’t have any of the important factors of marketing and as a result ends up generating few to no new patients.
+This is, in fact, a good idea, but what often happens is that Company A throws up a template website that lacks key marketing factors and, as a result, generates few to no new patients.

-In other words, it doesn’t have the requisite factors that will attract and interest the website visitor and give him or her an incentive to make an appointment with that practice.
+In other words, it doesn’t have the factors that will attract and interest the website visitor and give them an incentive to make an appointment with that practice.

 What constitutes a template website?
 Well, you’ve all seen them: